canro91/Parsinator/README.md

 ## Why

 Parsinator allows you to extract relevant information from any text-based file.
 You can parse a file by composing small functions to read or ignore text at the page or line level.
 Parsinator was heavily inspired by functional parsers combinators.
-You can read more about Parsinator motivation [here](https://canro91.github.io/2019/03/08/ATaleOfAPdfParser/).
+You can read more about Parsinator motivation in [Parsinator, a tale of a pdf parser](https://canro91.github.io/2019/03/08/ATaleOfAPdfParser/).

 ## Usage